About Gender Inclusive Housing

-Residential Life is committed to creating inclusive living communities that foster a sense of belonging and comfort for all students, regardless of their gender identity.
+Residential Life is committed to creating inclusive living communities that foster a sense of belonging and comfort for all students, inclusive of all gender identities.
 Residential Life at PLU routinely works with students to address issues of individual need, comfort and fit with the on-campus living experience.

 Great for Residents:

 - who want a mixed gender living experience

 - for whom their sex assigned at birth does not match their gender identity

 - who are interested in gender equity and gender-spectrum inclusion

 By participating in Gender Inclusive Housing, residents will:

 - participate in creating environments that are safe, equitable, and inclusive for people of all gender identities and expressions